 The investigation stems from a since-deleted video posted on Satti’s Twitter account on August 26, which presented quotes attributed to former Prime Minister Imran Khan of the Pakistan Tehreek-e-Insaf (PTI) party, according to those sources.
-The video, which CPJ reviewed, attributed quotes to Khan that are critical of Islam and the Quran.
+The video, which CPJ reviewed, attributed quotes to Khan that the police said “disrespected” Islam.
 Satti often posts political commentary on his Twitter account, where he has about 75,000 followers.

 Authorities opened their investigation after receiving a complaint by Chaudhry Nasir Qayyum, a public relations officer for Muhammad Bashrat Raja, a PTI party member in the Punjab provincial assembly, according to Satti and those reports.
 Qayyum accused Satti of attributing “disrespectful” and inaccurate statements about Islam to Khan.

 Satti is under investigation for allegedly violating sections of the Pakistan penal code relating to blasphemy and defamation, according to a copy of the first information report that Raja posted on Twitter.